New in PHP 7.3

 $compacted = compact( 'posts', 'units', );

-TypeErrors for integers and booleans used to print out that full name,
+TypeErrors for integers and booleans used to print out their full name,

 it has been changed to